NCAS-CMS/cf-python/docs/source/performance.rst

 `cf.Data.rechunk` method.

-In general, good performance results from following these rules for chunk sizes and shapes (copied from the `Dask documentation
+In general, good performance results from following these rules for chunk sizes and shapes (copied from the `Dask chunks documentation
 <https://docs.dask.org/en/stable/array-chunks.html>`_):

 * A chunk should be small enough to fit comfortably in memory.
 There